We strive to provide a wide range of diagnostic capability to accurately diagnose problems quickly and affordably within our own Practice

 Hypertension is especially common in aging cats and can result in serious problems with the eyes, brain, kidney and heart if untreated.
 The risk of high blood pressure is very high if your cat has kidney or thyroid disease.
 These cats should have their blood pressure checked at least annually.

 We have a HDO blood pressure machine that allows us to obtain quick and accurate blood pressure readings in small pets like chihuahuas and cats to large dogs.
+Our two anaesthetic monitors also measure blood pressure.

 We routinely stain up samples from pets and examine them under the microscope.
 This can tell us such things as, is there yeast or bacteria growing in a dogs infected ear or does that lump contain mast cells and require larger surgical margins for example.